 Hello!
-I’ve been playing guitar for 18 years.
+I’m Justyn and I’ve been playing guitar since 2000.
 I also play and teach Ukulele.
 I started my journey in music listening to The Jimi Hendrix Experience as a teenager.
 Shortly thereafter, my parents purchased my first electric guitar, and I haven’t looked back since.
 Many days and nights were spent in front of stereo speakers learning Hendrix, Lynyrd Skynyrd, Allman Brothers Band, and Pink Floyd.
 I would later learn the incredible blessing of having access to my parents cassette tape collection.

 For my first two years of playing, I was almost entirely self-taught (aside from a month of lessons from the local music store).
 Family and friends would connect me with any guitar players they knew to help guide my education, which helped, but could not reach the potential benefits that regular guided lessons would have provided.
 I firmly believe in music instruction, and wish that I could have had access to the knowledge and resources that an institution like Learn To Burn offers young musicians.